Rich Biske

 Biography

-Rich Biske is the Director of Water and Land Protection for The Nature Conservancy in Minnesota, North Dakota and South Dakota.
-Formerly as Resilient Waters Director, Rich led the freshwater policy development, conservation strategy, watershed protection and builds capacity of partner organizations.
-Biske collaborates with public and private sector leaders to advance land and water protection for people and nature.
+Rich Biske is the Director of Protection/Senior Advisor for The Nature Conservancy in Minnesota, North Dakota and South Dakota.
+In his previous roles as Director of Water and Land Protection and earlier as Resilient Waters Director, Rich led freshwater policy development, conservation strategy and watershed protection, and built capacity of partner organizations.
+Rich collaborates with public- and private-sector leaders to advance land and water protection for people and nature.
 He leads a team of talented scientists, regional program managers and project managers that implement conservation action throughout the three-state chapter.

-In 2021 Governor Walz appointed Rich to the Clean Water Council directing the use Clean Water Funds and development of Minnesota water policy.
+In 2021, Gov. Walz appointed Rich to the Clean Water Council, directing the use of Clean Water Funds and development of Minnesota water policy.

-Rich is a graduate of the University of Minnesota, College of Natural Resources in St. Paul with a BS in Environmental Science, Planning and Policy.
-He lives in Lino Lakes, MN and enjoys spending time with his wife, 2 children and dog Ruby on Minnesota’s waters and exploring the many great natural places of Minnesota, South Dakota and North Dakota.
+Rich is a graduate of the University of Minnesota College of Natural Resources in St. Paul with a B.S. in Environmental Science, Planning and Policy.
+He lives in Lino Lakes, Minnesota and enjoys spending time with his wife, two children and dog Ruby on Minnesota’s waters and exploring the many great natural places of Minnesota, North Dakota and South Dakota.

 Minnesota must act now to protect its vital waterways